Oswald Mosley: Britain's Fuhrer

 Mosley was to have a good if somewhat truncated service record.
 He fought on the Western Front with the Queen’s Lancers in the early months of the conflict before volunteering for the recently formed Royal Flying Corps.
 He was to injure himself when he crashed his plane showing off to his family.
 The accident left him in great pain and with a permanent limp but despite his injuries he was to return to the trenches where he fought at the Battle of Loos in April 1915.
 Shortly after however, he was withdrawn from front-line service and provided with a desk job.

-The wedding was one of the social events of the year, but despite the fact that they were to have three children and portray themselves in public at least, as the perfect family, Lord Curzon’s fears were soon realised as Mosley had numerous affairs including with his wife’s sister and his mother-in-law.
+The wedding was one of the social events of the year, but even though they were to have three children and portray themselves in public at least, as the perfect family, Lord Curzon’s fears were soon realised as Mosley had numerous affairs including with his wife’s sister and his mother-in-law.

 Mosley, never one to doubt his own political genius, didn’t view his resignation as a setback but as an opportunity.
 He firmly believed that he had the answers to the country’s problems and if the established political parties would not listen to him then he would form his own party and take his message directly to the people.
 So soon after leaving Labour he formed his own somewhat unimaginatively named New Party.